 Introduction to T-SQL INSERT

 Structured query language (SQL) stands as an intermediate interaction to the databases.
 We use commands by which we get data from the database.
-It has INSERT, SELECT, DELETE, DROP, TRUNCATE, and may other commands related to the actions to be done with the data.
+It has INSERT, SELECT, DELETE, DROP, TRUNCATE, and many other commands related to the actions to be done with the data.

 SELECT command selects the data from the table or tables based on the condition.
 Insert command is used to insert data into the table.
 Delete command is used to delete a specified row from the table based on the condition.
-Drop is to totally delete the table along with the schema, we can delete all the rows using the Truncate command as well.
+Drop is to delete the table along with the schema totally; we can delete all the rows using the Truncate command as well.
 In the Truncate command case, the table schema won’t be deleted from the database.

 Syntax:

-Let us consider the Insert command syntax in T-SQL; – As T-SQL insert is an extension of SQL language the syntax is similar to SQL.
+Let us consider the Insert command syntax in T-SQL; – As T-SQL insert is an extension of SQL language, the syntax is similar to SQL.

 There are two ways we can determine they are stated below:

-1. INSERT INTO TABLE_NAME [(column_name1, column_name2, column_name3,...column_nameN)]
+INSERT INTO TABLE_NAME [(column_name1, column_name2, column_name3,...column_nameN)]

 VALUES (col1_value, col2_value, col3_value,...colN_value);

-Above we determine the column list as well if we don’t specify the column and insert it takes the value to ‘NULL’
+Above, we determine the column list as well.
+If we don’t specify the column and insert it takes the value to ‘NULL’

 How Insert done in T-SQL?

-1. INSERT INTO TABLE_NAME [(column_name1, column_name2, column_name3,...column_nameN)]
+INSERT INTO TABLE_NAME [(column_name1, column_name2, column_name3,...column_nameN)]

 VALUES (col1_value, col2_value, col3_value,...colN_value);